‘The Young And The Restless’ Star Christel Khalil Reveals Lily’s Future

 The Young and the Restless star Christel Khalil left her contract position with the show last June, and she moved to Toronto.
-At the same time, Lily ended up moving to a hospital several hours from Genoa City to serve her sentence for distracted driving in connection with Hilary’s death, and Khalil brought Lily back a few times since she left.
-However, recently, Khalil’s on-screen alter ego, Lily, is working at Chancellor Media with Billy, and she’s been included in the storyline a lot more.
+At the same time, Lily ended up moving to a hospital several hours from Genoa City to serve her sentence for distracted driving in connection with Hilary’s death.
+Khalil has brought her on-screen alter ego, Lily, back a few times since she departed.
+However, Lily is now working at Chancellor Media with Billy, and she’s been included in the storyline a lot more.

 The actress recently discussed Lily’s triumphant return to Genoa City with Soap Opera Digest.
-She revealed that early this year, Y&R co-executive producer and head writer, Josh Griffith, approached her about a new storyline for Lily.
-Since Khalil and her boyfriend, Sam Restagno, had already made plans to move back to Los Angeles this summer, the timing was perfect for Khalil to bring Lily back to the canvas regularly.
+She revealed that early this year, Y&R co-executive producer and head writer Josh Griffith approached her about a new storyline for Lily.
+Since Khalil and her boyfriend, Sam Restagno, had already made plans to move back to Los Angeles this summer, the timing was perfect for her to bring Lily back to the canvas regularly.

 “It’s something I’ve always wanted for Lily, so it’s nice to actually have that.
 Plus, I thought it was great for there to be a job to show more women in power as well, which is something that Josh was really wanting to do,” the actress said.